docsforadobe/premiere-plugin-guide/docs/exporters/getting-started.rst

 Adding Parameters
 ================================================================================

-Starting in CS6, the Export Standard Param Suite provides a way to add several basic sets of parameters, whether for video, audio, still sequences, etc. Beyond the standard parameters, custom defined parameters can be added using the Export Param Suite.
+Starting in CS6, the :ref:`exporters/suites.export-standard-param-suite` provides a way to add several basic sets of parameters, whether for video, audio, still sequences, etc. Beyond the standard parameters, custom defined parameters can be added using the :ref:`exporters/suites.export-param-suite`.

 First register the parameters during ``exSelGenerateDefaultParams``.
 Then provide the localized strings and min/max parameter values during ``exSelPostProcessParams``.
-When the exporter is sent ``exSelExport`` to export, get the user-specified parameter values using the Export Param Suite.
+When the exporter is sent ``exSelExport`` to export, get the user-specified parameter values using the :ref:`exporters/suites.export-param-suite`.

 ----

 Updating Parameters Dynamically
 ================================================================================

 Parameters can be updated dynamically based on user interaction with any related parameter.
 The time to update is during the ``exSelValidateParamChanged`` selector.
-Use ChangeParam in the Export Param Suite to make the change.
+Use ChangeParam in the :ref:`exporters/suites.export-param-suite` to make the change.
 Then, set exParamChangedRec.rebuildAll­ Params to true before returning.
 If you don't set that flag, parameters may appear out of order after a change.

 ----